sagargiradkar/Full-Stack-Java-Devloper/09-Maven Programs/01_MVN.md

 - Running `mvn package` will execute `validate`, `compile`, `test`, and `package`.
 - Running `mvn install` will execute all preceding phases, up to and including `install`.

+The commands you mentioned relate to testing and generating reports in a Maven-based Java project.
+Here's a breakdown of each command:

+### 1. `mvn test`
+This command runs the test cases in the project using the Maven Surefire Plugin.
+Here's what it does:
+- Executes unit tests in the `src/test/java` directory.
+- Generates test reports in the `target/surefire-reports` directory.
+- Default behavior includes running all tests unless filtered by configuration.

+**Use case**: To validate that the code behaves as expected by executing test cases.

+---

+### 2. `mvn surefire-report:report`
+This generates a report for the test results.
+- **Surefire plugin**: It is the primary plugin for running unit tests in Maven.
+- **Report generation**: Creates an HTML and XML-based report summarizing the test results.

+**Output location**:
+- Reports are generated in the `target/site/surefire-report.html`.

+**Use case**: To review detailed test results in a user-friendly format.

+---

+### 3. `mvn site`
+This generates the complete project documentation, including reports.
+The site includes:
+- Test reports from Surefire.
+- Project details, dependency graphs, and plugin documentation.
+- The output is stored in the `target/site` directory.

+**Use case**: To generate an aggregated view of project health, dependencies, and testing.

+---

+### Sequence to Use
+1. Run `mvn test` to execute the tests.
+2. Use `mvn surefire-report:report` to generate a test-specific report.
+3. Optionally, run `mvn site` to build a complete site with additional documentation.

+Would you like details on configuring the Surefire plugin or generating custom reports?